agraymd/automaticWordPressBackups/README.md

 ### Potential Improvements:

+- ** Fix the hard coding of credentials in batch file using environmental variables or some other method of authentication for FTP **
 -Email notifcaitons of success/failure
 -Better documentation
 -Improvements relating to bandwidth usage for the transfer, only run on changes, etc.